felipealbrecht/DeepBlue-Manual/01-basics/01-00-basics.md

 # Basics
 DeepBlue is a data server focus in three main points:
  * Epigenomic Data - Experiments and Annotations
- * Controlled Vocabularies - Data type names: genomes, projects, epigenetic marks, bio sources, and techniques
+ * Controlled Vocabularies - Data type names: Genomes, Projects, Epigenetic Marks, Bio Sources, and Techniques
- * Operations - operations in the database: insertion, search, filter, aggregate, and retrieve
+ * Operations - operations in the database: Insertion, Search, Filter, Aggregate, and Retrieve

 The main benefit from DeepBlue is having all epigenomic data from the major projects in one place, where all the data is organized using controlled vocabularies and the data retrieval process is eased by a set of operations.